HenriqueMCunha/tech242-AWS-linux/monitoring-and-alert-management/README.md

 * Impossibility to prevent or react to performance issues.
 * High possibility of app falling over and compromising user experience.

-### Second Worst Case Scenario - Manual Monitoring with Dashboard
+### Second Scenario - Second Worst Case Scenario - Manual Monitoring with Dashboard

 In this scenario, we would use CloudWatch Monitoring which is a tool to be able to see how much CPU usage (amongst other things) are being used by the Virtual Machine.